Aniket-508/indian-quotes-api/CONTRIBUTING.md

 - Your quotes will be immediately available in the API/UI (after the next deployment).
 - No additional sync or database update is needed.

-### 6. Questions or corrections
+### 8. Questions or corrections

 If you notice a misattributed quote, incorrect slug, or other issue:

 - Open an issue describing the problem, or
-- Submit a PR fixing the relevant object in `quotes.json`.
+- Submit a PR fixing the relevant object in the appropriate JSON file(s).

 Thank you for helping build a high‑quality library of Indian founder wisdom! 🙏